algorithmx/book/Golovanov.Chapter-07-all.md

 $$ J_{xy} = J_{yx} = \iiint_V \rho xy dV, \quad J_{yz} = J_{zy} = \iiint_V \rho yz dV, \quad J_{zx} = J_{xz} = \iiint_V \rho xz dV. $$

 Moments of inertia are introduced when a rigid solid rotation around a fixed point is considered.
-When the origin of the coordinate system is superposed with a fixed point, the velocity of a point of the solid is defined by the relation \( v = \omega \times r \), where \( \omega \) is the vector of the instantaneous angular velocity of the solid and \( r \) is the radius vector of a point of the solid.
+When the origin of the coordinate system is superposed with a fixed point, the velocity of a point of the solid is defined by the relation $v = \omega \times r$, where $\omega$ is the vector of the instantaneous angular velocity of the solid and $r$ is the radius vector of a point of the solid.
 The vector of angular momentum of the solid is

 $$ L = \iiint_V (r \times v) \rho dV = \iiint_V (r^2 \omega - (r \cdot \omega) r) \rho dV = J \cdot \omega, $$

-where the term \( J \) is called an inertia tensor, and is defined by a matrix whose elements are the axial moments of inertia and centrifugal moments of inertia with the opposite sign:
+where the term $J$ is called an inertia tensor, and is defined by a matrix whose elements are the axial moments of inertia and centrifugal moments of inertia with the opposite sign:

 $$ J = \begin{bmatrix}
 J_{xx} & -J_{xy} & -J_{xz} \\